 Conclusion

-Along the lines of growth and digitalization, it has emerged as a remarkable and innovative change in Indian history.
+Along growth and digitalization, it has emerged as a remarkable and innovative change in Indian history.
 To unify and strengthen the nation the GST has been consolidate.
 The nation was under a single market system and implemented compliances such as E-way bills and E-invoicing.

-It has not only eliminated several taxes, but it has also reduced the cascading impact of taxation.
+It has not only eliminated several taxes but also reduced the cascading impact of taxation.
 Furthermore it has resulted in the dual advantages of lower tax burdens and higher income as tax evasion has become less likely.

-As a person of interest, I trust this essay has helped you grasp the concepts of GST and how it has impacted India.
+As a person of interest, I trust this blog has helped you grasp the concepts of GST and how it has impacted India.